 What is a wildflower garden?

-Wildflower gardens are, as the name suggests, gardens that are planted exclusively (or mostly) with wildflowers.
-This raises the question, what is a wildflower?
-Wildflowers are flowers that grow in the wild, and that were not cultivated by humans.
-This means that the flower variety can (or could previously) be found out in the wild, and that people didn’t create the flowers intentionally through cross pollination or other means.
+Wildflower gardens are, as the name suggests, gardens planted exclusively (or mostly) with wildflowers.
+These kinds of flowers grow in the wild and aren’t cultivated by humans.
+This means the flower variety can (or could previously) be found in the wild, and that people didn’t create the flowers intentionally through cross-pollination or other means.
 Instead, the flowers evolved naturally on their own.

-Wildflower seeds also tend to be small, which makes them more likely to be blown or washed away.
+Wildflower seeds also tend to be small, which makes them more likely to blow or wash away.
 Water the ground before you scatter your seeds rather than after.
 This helps the seeds stick where they land, but it also means you won’t accidentally wash the seeds away when you water them.

 You can find asters in nearly every wildflower seed mix, and it’s easy to see why.
 These flowers come in many colors and are closely related to daisies.
 Although most asters are native to Europe, the New England aster is native to the U.S. and thrives in the mild to chilly weather of the Northeast.
 They prefer rich, moist soil and can be planted in either full sun or partial shade.
 If you want to grow them in a hotter climate, be sure to provide them with shade in the afternoon.

 Blanket flowers are beautiful orange and red flowers that are native to the Great Plains states, but can be found to the north and east of them as well.
 If you live in a dry area with poor soil, then the blanket flower is a perfect wildflower for you.
 It thrives in hot, dry weather, prefers full sun, and will grow in soil that other plants dislike.
 So even if you’ve had difficulty getting other plants to grow in your garden, you’ll likely see success with a blanket flower!